 However, Dr. Blalock never fully acknowledged his assistant's contribution and claimed the results of Mr. Thomas' creativity as Blalock's own.
 Although Vivien Thomas was clearly Dr. Blalock's equal as a surgeon, Dr. Blalock never acknowledged this.
 Nor did Dr. Blalock permit Mr. Thomas to play a role as a social equal outside of the lab.
-Perhaps Dr. Blalock's most egregious failure, in his relationship with Vivien Thomas, was that Dr. Blalock never encouraged or helped him to go back to school and fulfill his dream of becoming a doctor and a surgeon.
-Certainly working so closely in partnership, with Dr. Blalock alone getting the professional recognition for their work, Dr. Blalock had an obligation to help Mr. Thomas achieve his dream of becoming a surgeon.
+Perhaps Dr. Blalock's most egregious failure in his relationship with Vivien Thomas was that Dr. Blalock never encouraged or helped Thomas to go back to school and fulfill his dream of becoming a doctor and a surgeon.

 In Dr. Blalock's defense, it should be noted that society was probably not ready to treat Vivien Thomas as an equal to white doctors until the 1960s and 1970s.
 Had Dr. Blalock fully disclosed Mr. Thomas' role in the 1930s and 1940s and insisted that Mr. Thomas get credit for his work, both of them may have suffered.
 Mr. Thomas might have had to leave his job as Dr. Blalock's research assistant.
 Societal norms changed drastically in the period from 1955 to 1980.
 (Dr. Blalock retired in 1963 and died in 1964.)
 Blalock, like anyone else, should be judged as a product of his times.
 It is not fair to judge what Dr. Blalock did between 1930 - 1965 based on how blacks were treated after 1965.